nickk124/robust-outlier-rejection/docs/source/tutorials/singlevalue.rst

    # create weights
    weights = weight_data(data)

-Next we can perform RCR and view the results as usual, but now with providing the weights as the first argument of ``performBulkRejection()``:
+Next we can perform RCR and view the results as usual, only now providing the weights as the first argument of ``performBulkRejection()``:

 .. code-block:: python